 Many types of bacteria are classified as probiotics.
 They all have different benefits, but most come from two groups.
 Ask your doctor about which might best help you.

 Lactobacillus.
 This may be the most common probiotic.
 It's the one you'll find in yogurt and other fermented foods.
-Different strains can help with diarrhea and may help with people who can't digest lactose, the sugar in milk.
+Different strains can help with diarrhea and may help people who can't digest lactose, the sugar in milk.

 Bifidobacterium.
-You can also find it in some dairy products.
+You can find it in some dairy products.
 It may help ease the symptoms of irritable bowel syndrome (IBS) and some other conditions.

 Saccharomyces boulardii is a yeast found in probiotics.
 It appears to help fight diarrhea and other digestive problems.

 Among other things, probiotics help send food through your gut by affecting nerves that control gut movement.
 Researchers are still trying to figure out which are best for certain health problems.
 Some common conditions they treat are:

 - Irritable bowel syndrome